miztli/server-applicant-test-18/RUN_ME.md

 ## Acknowledgments
 - It took me about 6 - 8 hours to complete the entire exercise.
 - Just a few changes were added to the pre existing code.
+- TDD was more or less achieved due to the fact that there was already existing working code.
 - Although I could have implemented stuff as pagination, ordering, unit and integration tests with spock or a more robust authentication method, I tried to focus on the simplicity and the abstraction of the code to easily accomplish the tasks.
-- If I failed to accomplish a task either by complete or partially, please, let me know in orther to finish it.
+- If I failed to accomplish a task either completely or partially, please, let me know in orther to finish it (if possible).

 ***Kind, regards.***